iama3191/rock-paper-scissors-lizard-spock/README.md

 ![mobile 1st performance test](assets/images/images-readme/testing/performance/mobile-first-lighthouse-test.png)

-All Chrome extensions were disabled and add preconnecting links to the HTML file for third-party code (Google Fonts and FontAwesome), and I repeated the test on mobile devices, the score got up to 99%.
+All Chrome extensions were disabled and  preconnecting links were added to the HTML file for third-party code (Google Fonts and FontAwesome), and I repeated the test on mobile devices, the score got up to 99%.

 ![mobile performance test without extensions](assets/images/images-readme/testing/performance/mobile-after-lighthouse-test.png)